Coopernook is located adjacent to the Pacific Highway, northeast of Taree.

 - SRE is taught in the local school.

-- Op Shop 9am to 2pm, Wednesdays, Thursdays and first and second Saturdays of the month.
+- Op Shop 9am to 2pm, Wednesdays, Thursdays and 9am to 12pm Saturdays.
+COVID restrictions apply.

 Coopernook is part of the Mid North Coast Presbytery - its website provides resources and further information about the Uniting Church in Australia.